BenKaehler/readytowear/README.md

 ### Obtaining reference sequences for full-length Greengenes or SILVA

-We couldn't save the full-length reference sequences in this repository because they were too big.
-Note that if you are only using V4, they are saved in the repo, you don't have to worry about this step.
-If you are using full-length reference sequences, you need them before you can train any classifier.
+We couldn't save the full-length reference sequences for Greengenes or SILVA in this repository because they were too big.
+Note that if you are using GTDB or only using V4, the referece sequences are saved in the repo and you don't have to worry about this step.
+If you are using full-length reference sequences, you need to download them before you can train any classifier.

 To obtain the full-length SILVA reference sequences you can run
 ```
 wget https://data.qiime2.org/2020.11/common/silva-138-99-seqs.qza \
-  -O $pdir/data/silva_138/full_length/ref-seqs.qza
+  -O readytowear/data/silva_138/full_length/ref-seqs.qza
 ```

 To obtain the full-length Greengenes reference sequences you can run